Pan-Canadian studies investigate why COVID-19 has been so devastating to long-term care facility residents and staff

 ABOUT BRUYÈRE

 Bruyère provides a wide range of health services within its hospitals and long-term care facilities in Ottawa.
 As an academic healthcare organization, Bruyère specializes in care of the elderly through rehabilitation, palliative care, brain health, and complex continuing care.
-The Bruyère Research Institute supports investigators who contribute to a better, more responsive healthcare system that delivers the best care to patients, residents and families.
+The Bruyère Health Research Institute supports investigators who contribute to a better, more responsive healthcare system that delivers the best care to patients, residents and families.
 To learn more, visit www.bruyere.org.

 ABOUT ST. MICHAEL'S HOSPITAL